gerbenzaagsma/gerbenzaagsma.github.io/_pages/publications.md

 ### As (co-)editor
 * _Tracing the History of Digital History_ (Berlin: De Gruyter Brill, forthcoming).
-Co-edited with Julianne Nyhan, Sébastien Poublanc and Jane Winters.
+Co-edited with Julianne Nyhan, Sébastien Poublanc and Jane Winters. _In progress_.
 * _History of Digital History between East and West_ (Berlin: De Gruyter Brill, forthcoming).
-Co-edited with Julianne Nyhan and Marek Tamm.
+Co-edited with Julianne Nyhan and Marek Tamm. _In progress_.